 All You Need to Know About Waxing Hardwood Floors

 Hardwood floors add classic elegance to your home, but not when they’re dull, dinted, or dingy.
-The good news is that waxing hardwood floors is a proven, economical way to restore their gleam and prolong their life.
-Read on to learn how to wax floors and achieve a finish that looks so grand, you’ll be walking on air.
+Fortunately, waxing hardwood floors is an economical, tried-and-true way to restore their gleam and prolong their life.
+Ahead, we explain technique for applying a high-performing wax finish that will look so grand, you’ll be walking on air!

-Waxing is a floor-finishing technique in which clear or colored wax, made of a blend of solvents and synthetic and/or natural waxes like beeswax or carnauba, is applied to a hardwood floor in a thin layer and then buffed to a shine.
-As the solvents in the wax evaporate, the wax hardens into a protective seal that benefits the flooring in many ways.
-Waxing a hardwood floor:
+Popularized in the 1940s, waxing is a floor-finishing technique in which clear or colored wax, made of a blend of solvents and synthetic and/or natural waxes like beeswax or carnauba, is applied to a hardwood floor in a thin layer and then buffed to a shine.
+It is different from floor polishing, which forms a hard, transparent coating.
+As the solvents in floor wax evaporate, the wax hardens into a protective seal that confers a host of benefits:

-• Increases stain resistance: The wax seal limits the absorption of spills, and thus keep floors from staining.
+• Increases stain resistance: The wax seal limits the absorption of spills to keep floors from staining.

 • Minimizes minor imperfections: Wax fades or eliminates the appearance of superficial scratches, dings, and scuffs marks.